google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 Two functions are provided; **copy and paste them into your script**:

 - A function to generate circular or square regions from buffered points.
-- A function to extract image pixel neighborhood statistics based on buffered points.
+- A function to extract image pixel neighborhood statistics for a given region.

 ### bufferPoints(radius, bounds) ⇒ `Function`